 Keeping a traveler’s notebook should be for the joy of it all and while this post will help give you some guidance as to how to keep a fun traveler’s journal with some general travel journal ideas, there’s no right or wrong way to go about it.

 It’s for your memories and to prove to your kids and grandkids one day that you were pretty cool back in your youth.

 Travel Journal Ideas

-All of these travel journal ideas are great whether you’re moving abroad, taking a two-week trip, or going on a huge round the world adventure.
+All of these travel journal ideas and prompts are great whether you’re moving abroad, taking a two-week trip, or going on a huge round the world adventure.

 Most of these things will require some tape or a glue stick.

 If I’m on the road and the hostel, hotel, or guest house where I’m staying doesn’t have tape or glue.

 Then I’ll put it on the page where I eventually want it to be and just stick it in there once I’m back home or when I can find some elsewhere further down the road.